 The workflow we used for training is therefore a very simple one with just a few nodes (Fig. 2): reading, partitioning, random forest training, random forest prediction generation, threshold application, and performance scoring.
-The workflow Fraud Detection: Model Training is available for free and can be downloaded from the KNIME Hub.

 Fig. 2.
 This workflow reads the dataset and partitions it into a training and a test set.
 Next, it uses the training set to train a random forest, applies the trained model to the test set, and evaluates the model performance for the thresholds 0.3 and 0.5.

 Finally, when the model performance is acceptable by our standards, we can use it in production on real-world data.

 The deployment workflow (Fig. 3) imports the trained model, reads one new transaction at a time, and applies the model to the input transaction and the custom threshold to the final prediction.
 In the event that a transaction is classified as fraudulent, an email is sent to the credit card owner to confirm the transaction’s legitimacy.

 Fig. 3.
 Shows the deployment workflow that reads the trained model, one new transaction at a time.
 It then applies the model to the input data, the defined threshold to the prediction probabilities, and sends an email to the credit card owner in case a transaction has been classified as fraudulent.